TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 autowire
    :yaml:`autowire: true` instructs the dependency injection component to calculate the required dependencies from type declarations.
-This works for constructor and inject methods.
-The calculation yields to a service initialization recipe which is cached in php code in the TYPO3 Core cache.
+This works for constructor and :php:`inject*()` methods.
+The calculation generates some service initialization code which is cached in the TYPO3 Core cache.
    **Attention:**
    An extension doesn't need to use autowiring, it is free to manually wire dependencies in the service configuration file.